Login

 Standard labels in other language(s) labels MUST be added

-Additional language labels for the Currency and Country taxonomies contributed by XBRL jurisdictions or regulators are planned to be made available as a modular taxonomy extensions.
-Taxonomy authors can use these additional language labels with both entry points3.
+Additional language labels for the Currency and Country taxonomies contributed by XBRL jurisdictions or regulators are planned to be made available as modular taxonomy extensions.
+Taxonomy authors can use these additional language labels with both entry points.

 6 Taxonomy Link